jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/fifth-month/MinutesForMeetingForWorshipConcernForBusiness.rst

       All clerks for committees have a calendar of events.
 Coordinating with census and assessments are two events for M&O including `State of the Meeting`_ report.

-      The clerk asked that `Julie Brand`_ be included in the attenders list along with `Jennifer`_'s contact information.
+      The clerk asked that `Julie Brann`_ be included in the attenders list along with `Jennifer`_'s contact information.

    d.
 Meeting House